AVTpepper/Tic-Tac-Toe/README.md

 ## __Testing__

-Running my JavaScript code through jshint.com I realised I was missing quite a few semicolons and had some unecessary ones, so I spent some time to get that corrected.
+Running my JavaScript code through jshint.com, I realized I was missing quite a few semicolons and had some unnecessary ones, so I spent some time to get that corrected.
 I also got warnings such as:
 - 	'let' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz)  & 'const' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz) which I am not sure how to fix.

 ### __Lighthouse Test__

-After a bit of tinkering with labels, meta tags and html structure this is the final score that I got through Lighthouse testing:
+After a bit of tinkering with labels, meta tags and HTML structure, this is the final score that I got through Lighthouse testing:

 ![Lighthouse test results](/assets/images/lighthouse_test.png)